 Dverghamrar (“Dwarf Cliffs”)

 Dverghamrar is an excellent example of how mysterious and puzzling Icelandic nature can be, a fact driven home by the attraction's mythological name.
-According to folklore, Dverghamrar was once the home of dwarves, elves, hidden folk, and all other supernatural beings.
+According to Icelandic folklore, Dverghamrar was once the home of dwarves, elves, hidden folk, and all other supernatural beings.

-- See also: Folklore in Iceland.
+- See also: Best Culture Tours in Iceland

 Charming Towns to Visit on the South Coast